Inverclyde: Religion

 Inverclyde is one of only two Scottish council areas where 'no religion' was not the most common response to the question on religious adherence in the latest 2022 census.
 Census figures show that the most common religious denomination in Inverclyde was Roman Catholic, with 30,156 adherents (2011 Census) and 26,224 in the most recent 2022 census.
 Those who described their denomination as Church of Scotland fell to 18,554 in the same period.

 Languages

 The 2022 Scottish Census reported that out of 76,542 residents aged three and over, 22,878 (29.9%) considered themselves able to speak or read the Scots language.

 The 2022 Scottish Census reported that out of 76,554 residents aged three and over, 660 (0.9%) considered themselves able to speak or read Gaelic.

+Accidents and disasters

+In the Late Middle Ages and the Early modern period, battles took place with an unknown number of casualties.
+Ardgowan Castle, originally called Inverkip Castle, was besieged in 1302 and in 1306.
+In 1578, Duchal Castle near Kilmacolm was attacked and burnt as part of a family feud by James Cunningham.
+In 1662, Marie Lamont from Inverkip was executed for witchcraft.

+The 19th century includes incidents related with water ways, the Radical War, mining and maritime activities.
+In 1804, two people died in a mining accident at a coal-pit near Greenock.
+In 1822, the Mary of Iona, a boat sailing islanders from Mull and Iona to Greenock for harvesting work, was struck by a steam tug, Hercules, and sunk close to Cloch Lighthouse with the loss of 42 lives.
+In 1835, the Whinhill Reservoir collapsed resulting in water sweeping through the streets of Cartsdyke in Greenock, killing about 40 people, most of whom were children asleep in their beds.
+During the Radical War in 1820, strikes and unrest occurred in multiple towns in Scotland; in Greenock eight people were killed.
+Maritime accidents include the sinking of the paddle steamer Comet II in 1825 after the ship collided with another paddle steamer Ayr off Kempock Point, Gourock, with the loss of about 65 passengers and crew.